Automated-Parking-Management-System/aa05-documentation/README.md

-# Summary of Project
+# Automated Parking Management System
 The following is a summary of what this project is about.
 For detailed report go to [Final EDP Report.](./Final_EDP_Report.pdf)

----

-# Automated Parking Management System
-**Computer/Electrical Engineering Capstone Design Project**
+##Computer/Electrical Engineering Capstone Design Project

 Toronto Metropolitan University, W2024